- User Syncing

 Segment ID: The partner defined ID for the audience segment.
 32 bit int (maximum value of 2,147,483,647)

-In order for a partner to send audience data to MediaMath, there must already be a user sync process in place.
-This means that the partner can refer to a user by their MediaMath Unique User ID (MM UUID).
+In order for a data provider to send audience data to MediaMath, there must already be a user sync process in place.
+This means that the provider can refer to a user by their MediaMath Unique User ID (MM UUID).

 style="display:none" to hide it from view if required.